coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-explorer.md

 ### Using the Core Scan Explorer

-You can use the Testnet Core Scan blockchain explorer to find and review transactions.
+You can use the testnet Core Scan blockchain explorer to find and review transactions.
 Copy your account's address from MetaMask and search for it on the explorer.
 In the picture below, we can see two transactions related to our account:

-- The one in which we fetched tCORE from Faucet;
+- The one in which we fetched tCORE2 from Faucet;
-- The one in which we sent tCORE to another address;
+- The one in which we sent tCORE2 to another address;

 ![core-explorer](../../static/img/core-explorer.png)